nsabell/nsabell.github.io/index.md

 ## About Me

 I am a Ph.D.
 Candidate in the Department of Genetics at Stanford University School of Medicine, and a member of the Montgomery Lab in the Departments of Pathology and Genetics.
 I also spend lots of time in the Statistics and Biomedical Data Science departments.
+I have experience and formal training in experimental molecular biology, bioinformatics/computational biology, and computational/applied statistics.
+In a past life, I also studied political theory/philosophy and researched comparative constitutional design.

 ## Research Interests

-Computational and statistical genomics, functional/experimental human genomics, high-throughput genetic measurement, sequencing bioinformatics, applied machine learning in molecular biology, small RNA biology, high-dimension statistics, -omics integration, genome technology
+Computational and statistical genomics, functional and experimental human genomics, high-throughput genetic measurement, sequencing bioinformatics, applied machine learning in molecular biology, small RNA biology, regularization and dimensionality reduction, -omics integration, genome technology

 ## Education